Standardized: muira puama

 Plant Family: Euphorbiaceae

 Muira puama is an understory tree in the Amazonian rain forest.
 Growing 15 feet (5 meters) high, it bears white flowers with an intense scent of jasmine.
 The bark and root are employed in the traditional herbal practices of the jungle.

 Can be taken as a tea, but more effective if used as a tincture.
 Take the tincture with a small amount of warm water to which you have added a little lemon juice.
-This assists absorption of the therapeutic tannins.
+This assists absorption of the beneficial tannins.
 Another convenient form is a capsule.

-The native peoples of the Amazon who use muira puama combine it with catuaba, allowing the mixture to stand in warm water overnight to make an amber medicinal infusion.
+The native peoples of the Amazon who use muira puama combine it with catuaba, allowing the mixture to stand in warm water overnight to make an amber infusion.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.